-Investing in granite countertops would be the best move in creating a homy, elegant and cost-efficient kitchen.
-Finished granite countertops could match your kitchen theme with the various colors, designs and patterns available.
+Investing in granite countertops would be the best move in creating a home, elegant and cost-efficient kitchen.
+Finished granite countertops could match your kitchen theme with the various colors, designs, and patterns available.
 Options are immense in terms of creating that perfect kitchen slab that matches your personality and preference.
-You might also consider to ask, is granite porous?
+You might also consider asking, is granite porous?

 If you are looking for a countertop that will withstand kitchen daily chores and use, granite countertops would be the best option.
-It is more durable and stain resistant as compared to other types of countertops.
-It can also withstand heat from cooking pots or cookware used when preparing meals leaving no marks even without using additional matts or metal holders on.
+It is more durable and stain-resistant as compared to other types of countertops.
+It can also withstand heat from cooking pots or cookware used when preparing meals leaving no marks even without using additional mats or metal holders.

 Granite slabs are essentially made of natural materials and are classified as igneous stones.
-As compared to other types of stones like metamorphic or sedimentary stones, igneous are less porous.
-Less porous materials are less likely to absorb water or food and liquid stains such as oil, wine and sauce.
-This is what makes granite countertops more durable and are less likely to build up stains and marks in its surface.
+As compared to other types of stones like metamorphic or sedimentary stones, igneous is less porous.
+Less porous materials are less likely to absorb water or food and liquid stains such as oil, wine, and sauce.
+This is what makes granite countertops more durable and is less likely to build up stains and marks on their surface.

 When installing granite countertops, sealing the material is mostly part of the process.
 This will greatly help not to allow any form of food and liquid particles to penetrate beneath the granite countertop top surface which causes marks, stains, or cuts in the long run.
 Sealed countertops would just let the liquid stay and bead on the surface and can be quickly wiped off.

 Re-sealing may be done once every year or two or some may even need resealing after a longer period.
 The re-sealing process may be dependent on how busy your kitchen is – that is, how frequently you use your countertops!
 The more busy your kitchen is, perhaps a yearly re-sealing would be needed.